• ESE Registration Guidelines

 Path permission request part 2

-After Advance Registration results are announced, we’ll follow up via email to direct you to the Waitlisty where you may need to complete course-specific information like explaining how you satisfy the pre-reqs, why you want to take the course, etc. You must submit a PR via Path to gain access to this site.
+At the start of Add/Drop, we’ll follow up via email to direct you to the Waitlisty where you may need to complete course-specific information like explaining how you satisfy the pre-reqs, why you want to take the course, etc. You must submit a PR via Path to gain access to this site.

 Has my Path request been submitted successfully?